-The Corporation provides nurses in sixteen elementary schools, six middle schools, and four high schools in Dougherty County with a goal of creating access to care for students, assessing the health care status of each population represented and effectively establishing referrals for all health care needs.
-Nurses also conducted various school-based health fairs throughout the school year.
-During the 2015/2016 school year, the school nurse program covered 17,000 student visits.
-These programs operated at a cost of \$331,749 in 2016.
+The Corporation places nurses in sixteen elementary schools, six middle schools, and four high schools in Dougherty County with a goal of creating access to care for students and staff, assessing the health care status of each population represented and effectively establishing referrals for all health care needs.
+Nurses also conducted the Eighth Grade Health Fairs.
+During the 2016/2017 school year, the school nurse program covered 14,250 student lives.
+This program is operated at a cost of \$288,994 in 2017.